Your foot and ankle orthopaedic surgeon may recommend surgery if

 or screws and a plate.

 The recovery will depend on the specific surgical technique used.
-After surgery, the patient may not be allowed to bear weight for up to six weeks, which will require the use of crutches or a knee walker.
+After surgery, you may not be allowed to bear weight for up to six weeks, which will require the use of crutches or a knee walker.
 For the first two weeks after surgery, a splint with a bandage is worn, and the foot cannot get wet.
 For several weeks

-Sometimes, a bunionette is fixed as the same time as a bunion (a
+Sometimes, a bunionette is fixed as the same time as a bunion (a bump at the

-bump at the big toe).
+big toe).
 In that case, the recovery is determined by the procedure on the bunion.

 Risks and Complications